Do I Need an Ultrasound Before I Have an Abortion?

 - Ultrasounds diagnose ectopic pregnancies.

-An ectopic pregnancy (also called a tubal pregnancy) occurs when the fertilized egg implants somewhere other than the uterus.
+An ectopic pregnancy (in many cases referred to as a tubal pregnancy) occurs when the fertilized egg implants somewhere other than the uterus.
 The egg can implant in the fallopian tube, inside the ovary, in the abdominal cavity or on the cervix.
 Ectopic pregnancies are not viable (likely to carry to term).
 You can get a positive pregnancy test result, but the test won’t detect an ectopic pregnancy; this is determined via an ultrasound.

 As well, you can have the abortion procedure, but if the pregnancy is not in the uterus, the abortion will not be complete and the pregnancy will continue.
 The baby continues to grow in a space not designed for carrying a baby.
 Continuing the pregnancy could destroy an ovary or fallopian tube and cause life-threatening complications for the mother.